GaiaGrosso/Learning_NP/Learning_Multivariate_NP/README.md

 ### Instruction to run the code on condor:

-The instructions are in the txt file
+The instructions are in the txt file Run_jobs_instructions.txt